Iqoqo/platform-demos/compare-ML-methods/README.md

 You can see the original script in the following articale: https://pythondata.com/

-In order to compare the local run, in the code you'll have to just comment out the following line: from iqoqomp import Pool and comment in the following line: from multiprocessing import Pool
+You can run this script using iqoqomp or localy:

+1.For a local run,comment in the following line:

+   from iqoqomp import Pool

+2. For iqoqomp comment in the following line:

+  from multiprocessing import Pool

 You also have the possibility to run it in linear mode, for that you just need to comment in the linear() function.